Transferring vs. pointing a domain at web hosting, which should I do?

 Transferring to a web host

 Let's start with transferring.
-Transferring means moving the registration of your domain (the annual fee you pay to keep the domain in your name) to another registrar, leaving Porkbun as a customer.
+Transferring means moving the registration of your domain (the annual fee you pay to keep the domain in your name) to another registrar, entirely leaving Porkbun as a customer.
 Keep in mind that if you transfer your domain away, you will no longer receive Porkbun's industry-low renewal rates.

 At the time of writing this article, Porkbun enjoys the lowest renewal rate on 61% of the extensions it carries— that's compared to every other registrar out there!

-If you're considering transferring a domain away from Porkbun, be sure to ask your new registrar what your new renewal price will be— you may be shocked at how much more you'd pay elsewhere.
+If you're considering transferring a domain away from Porkbun, be sure to ask your new registrar what your new domain renewal price will be— you may be shocked at how much more you'd pay elsewhere.

 Pointing your domain at a web host or assigning nameservers